A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Code to Check Multiplication Polynomials

 I would like to thank my advisor Marius Dadarlat for introducing me to the problem and for all his other advice.
 I would like to thank Ben McReynolds and Mark Pengitore for answering questions I had.
+I would also like to thank the Purdue University mathematics department for supporting me in the summer of 2021 with the summer research grant.
+Finally, I would like to thank an anonymous referee for their hard work and many helpful comments.